ephbaum/ephbaumdotdev/src/content/blog/2021/01/2021-01-31-publishing-options.md

     }

-You can test that the structured data [schema](https://schema.org/) on your site is working as it should using [Google’s structured data tool](https://search.google.com/structured-data/testing-tool).
+You can test that the structured data [schema](https://schema.org/) on your site is working as it should using [Google's structured data tool](https://search.google.com/structured-data/testing-tool).

 Code injection
 --------------